-The primary purpose of the Pacific Northwest Herpetological Society is to educate our members and the general public about the husbandry of reptiles, amphibians and chelonians, to take an active role in the preservation and conservation of herpetofauna, as well as connect fellow reptile enthusiasts with each other to share information, wisdom, and ideas.
+The primary purpose of the Pacific Northwest Herpetological Society is to educate our members and the general public about the husbandry of reptiles, amphibians, chelonians and to take an active role in the preservation and conservation of herpetofauna.
+Additionally as connect to fellow reptile enthusiasts to share information, wisdom, and ideas with each other.
 PNWHS fosters this community in the following ways.

-Our members have a wide range of animals from amphibians, iguanas, monitor lizards, geckos & bearded dragons to tortoises, turtles and many different species of snakes, including large pythons & boas.
+Our members have a wide range of species from the reptile, amphibian, and chelonia groups.
 But the type of species and number of animals that come to any particular outreach depends on the availability of their owners.
 All of our PNWHS outreach participants have passed the Washington State Patrol’s WATCH background check.

 Our usual format includes each participating PNWHS member addressing the class or group with information about each animal, including geographical area of origin, physical characteristics and eating habits.
 Following the presentations, time is allowed for questions and for the audience (if they wish) to touch the animals.
 This format may be altered if desired.
 We do not loan out our animals for any reason.
 PNWHS also brings our own hand sanitizer, and require its use both before and after touching one of our animals, in accordance with CDC guidelines.